Skip to content

 Expertise

-Hugh is an experienced arbitration practitioner and advocate.
+Hugh is an experienced arbitration advocate.
 He has acted in arbitration proceedings as sole counsel, as a leader and as part of larger teams.
 His experience includes complex international and high value commercial disputes for individuals and corporate clients across a range of sectors, including oil and gas, banking and financial services, pharmaceuticals, agriculture, manufacturing and aviation.
 Hugh is familiar with the rules of the major arbitral institutions, including the ICC, ICDR, DIFC- LCIA and the UNCITRAL rules.
 His arbitration related experience includes:

 • Acting for an owner trustee of a leasing corporation in an action against a Turkish airline following a repudiation of the leases and failure to return the aircraft in serviceable and airworthy condition.

 • Successfully representing a Dutch Ryanair pilot at trial in a claim brought by an intermediary management company for damages following his resignation from his post.
 The claim was dismissed on the basis the damages were claimed pursuant to an unenforceable penalty clause.
-Advising on a dispute and settlement between a major bank, Bahraini leasing and aircraft companies and a Bahraini national.

 • Acting for an Isle of Man aircraft purchase and leasing company and its various subsidiaries in claims for breach of fiduciary and non-fiduciary duties, conspiracy, dishonest assistance, conversion and breach of contract against its commercial agent and maintenance company, its foreign subsidiary and its directors.